 Big Damn Heroes: King Gator pulls this at the end of the movie, showing up just in time to free Charlie and eat Carface.

-Family Friendly Firearms: Another bout of Executive Meddling turned Carface's Tommy Gun into "a RAAAAAAAY gun!"
+Family-Friendly Firearms: Another bout of Executive Meddling turned Carface's Tommy Gun into "a RAAAAAAAY gun!"
 Apparently they thought the real gun was too scary.
 The official story is this: Midway through production there was an incident where a man attacked a school in LA with an automatic weapon.
 Many children died and the studio did not want to recall the episode, so the tommy gun was changed to something out of fantasy. ( Could also be connected to the Reality Subtext of the death of Judith Barsi, who played Anne-Marie).

 Four Legs Good, Two Legs Better: Two-legged Charlie, a German Shepherd/Collie mix, contrasts with Itchy Itchiford, who walks on all fours because of his Dachshund anatomy.